St Just in Penwith: Cornish wrestling

 The St Just Plen an Gwari was specifically used for Cornish wrestling tournaments both traditionally and more recently.

 James Warren (1786-?) from St Just was a very famous Cornish wrestler, who became champion of Cornwall.
 He fought in tournaments throughout Britain, including London.
 He was known as 'Little Jem Warren' or 'Little Hercules' due to being 5 feet 7.5 inches high or 'Great Jem' from having prodigious strength.
 He distinguished himself in the rescue of survivors when the East Indiaman ship, "Kent" caught fire.

 Thomas White from St Just was the original trainer of Jack Carkeek, in the US, who became world Cornish wrestling champion.

 Sport and Leisure

 Cricket

 St Just Cricket Club is an English amateur cricket club with a history of cricket in the village dating back to 1880.
 Only 5 mile from Land's End, St Just claim to be the most westerly ECB Premier League club in the country.
-Most notable is the clubs significant success record, with 10 championship titles won in the Cornwall Cricket League since 1990.
+Most notable is the club's significant success record, with 10 championship titles won in the Cornwall Cricket League since 1990.

-St Just field three senior teams in the Cornwall Cricket League and a Women's team in the Cornwall Women and Girls League.
+St Just field three senior teams in the Cornwall Cricket League and a women's team in the Cornwall Women and Girls League.
 They also have an established junior training section that plays competitive cricket in the Cornwall Youth Cricket League.